raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---

-A computer programmer: email/g: wenlzhao@gmail.com; I like reading and travelling.
+A computer programmer: email/g: wenlzhao@gmail.com

+Computer Science is an art.
+I like problem solving, reading and travelling.